meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Getting rid of round contracts also requires moving away from the round-based holding fees that are currently charged.
-We expect to replace holding fees with a time-based expiry of coins that depends on their amount: for example at an expiry rate of $1 per year, a coin contract worth $100 could be archived by any SV after 100 years.
+We expect to replace holding fees with a time-based expiry of coin contracts that depends on their amount: for example at an expiry rate of $1 per year, a coin contract worth $100 could be archived by any SV after 100 years.
 This solves for the problem of SVs not having to store dust-coins forever without the complication of time-dependent holding balances.